raihantopu/student_management_system/README.md

-# student_managemetn_system
+# student_management_system

-This repository hold zip file for student management system developed using JAVA JDK-1.8, JAVA-FX and MySql 8.
+This repository hold zip files for student management system developed using JAVA JDK-1.8, JAVA-FX and MySql 8.

 If you want to run this program just download any of the compressed file and extract it.